Ferris Bueller's Day Off: Cultural influence

+John Hughes said of Bueller, "That kid will either become President of the United States or go to prison."
 U.S. President Ronald Reagan viewed the film at Camp David on June 21, 1986.

-Hughes said of Bueller, "That kid will either become President of the United States or go to prison."
 First Lady Barbara Bush paraphrased the film in her 1990 commencement address at Wellesley College: "Find the joy in life, because as Ferris Bueller said on his day off, 'Life moves pretty fast; if you don't stop and look around once in a while, you could miss it!'"
 Responding to the audience's enthusiastic applause, she added "I'm not going to tell George you clapped more for Ferris than you clapped for George."

 Other phrases from Ferris Bueller's Day Off such as Stein's monotone-voiced "Bueller? ...Bueller? ...Bueller?" (while taking roll call in class), and "Anyone?
 Anyone?" (trying to probe the students for answers) as well as Kristy Swanson's cheerful "No problem whatsoever!" also permeated popular culture.
 In fact, Stein's monotone performance launched his acting career.
 In 2016, Stein reprised the attendance scene in a campaign ad for Iowa Senator Charles Grassley; Stein intoned the last name of Grassley's opponent (Patty Judge), to silence, while facts about her missed votes and absences from state board meetings were listed.
 Stein then calls out "Grassley," which gets a response; Stein mutters, "He's always here."

-Broderick said of the Ferris Bueller role, "It eclipsed everything, I should admit, and to some degree it still does."
+Broderick said of the Bueller role, "It eclipsed everything, I should admit, and to some degree it still does."
 Later at the 2010 Oscar tribute to Hughes, he said, "For the past 25 years, nearly every day someone comes up to me, taps me on the shoulder and says, 'Hey, Ferris, is this your day off?'"
+In a 2023 interview, Broderick stated that the 1990s "were hard" after starring in the film.
+Matthew Broderick reprises his role of Bueller in the end credits for She's Having a Baby.
+He is among the people that pitch the names of Jake and Kristy's baby son.